 - Adult numeracy teachers at all levels of experience and confidence.

 This four-part course examines the following interconnected topics: creating a culture of classroom discourse, asking effective math questions to probe and further student thinking, providing wait / think time, and making the most of student mistakes.
 Through exposure to research, discussion with other participants, and self-observation and reflection, participants will explore and implement strategies to prioritize student reasoning and communication in the math classroom.
-(This course is recommended for participants who are currently teaching math or who have access to a math classroom in which they can try out and practice new techniques.
-This course involves two asynchronous online sessions and two half-day face-to-face sessions, approximately 4 hours each, 16 hours total.)

 - May 11, 10:00am-2:30pm: Session 1 (half day face-to-face, Holyoke, MA)